Projector

 Reading a record

-You can also read a Records in a Projector.
-This is not very common but handy from time to time.
+It is not a very common use case, but handy from time to time.
 For instance you could update the search column for a record for easy searching.

 class UserProjector < Sequent::Projector